 Since then I have been engaged in very interesting work which involved a lot of traveling and have been fortunate to regularly be able to live and work for extended periods in new cultural settings.
 Photography has been an important tool for me to connect with and explore new places and in some ways to acquire new eyes and fresh perspectives on the environment – I have often gained important insights from both the shooting itself and the subsequent study of the results … insights about the new environment but also often about myself and the “baggage” that I consciously or unconsciously bring with me.

 I have covered many different subjects in my photography, many of which are shown on this website.
-A strong recurrent theme, however, is people, particularly trying to capture the ordinary magic moments that make up our daily lives – people busy at work, absorbed in some interpersonal interaction, or even during moments of quiet, often unconscious, reflection – have always held great meaning for me – these “ordinary” moments that make up our lives. (see, for example, the Bangkok galleries river or street.
+A strong recurrent theme, however, is people, particularly trying to capture the ordinary magic moments that make up our daily lives – people busy at work, absorbed in some interpersonal interaction, or even during moments of quiet, often unconscious, reflection – have always held great meaning for me – these “ordinary” moments that make up our lives. (see, for example, the Bangkok galleries river, street or India.

 A particularly important focus of my photography has been my wife Daeng’s village in the northeast of Thailand.
 I have been coming to this place for more than 30 years and have seen tremendous changes to this rural, agricultural community. (see galleries on Northeast: Village and portraits).